Sanofi-Public/spatialone-pipeline/README.md

 - **tissue_hires_image.png**
 - **tissue_lowres_image.png**
 - **tissue_positions_list.csv**
-- **wsi.tif:** _High-resolution image obtained from a mycrocospe.
+- **wsi.tif:** _High-resolution image obtained from a microscope.
 Its resolution must be aligned to the scalefactors_json.json file._
 - **gene_graph_clusters.csv**:
     - _CSV file containing the clustering results from the space ranger analysis.
 We recommend using the output of the graph-based clustering, but it also works with the results of K-means clustering analysis provided by SpaceRanger._
 - **parameters.csv**:
     - _CSV file containing basic metadata on the experiment properties._
-- **annoations.geojson** (optional): A geojson file defining regions of interest that will be analyzed by the pipeline.
+- **annotations.geojson** (optional): A geojson file defining regions of interest that will be analyzed by the pipeline.
 - **web_summary**